rmdnps10/p5.js-algorithmic-work/README.md

 Generative Design System

-- Electric fields were implemented in 3D by creating polygons in 3D using Bezier curves.
+- Revolving electronic fields were implemented in 3D environment (WEBGL) by creating polygons using Bezier curves.
-- You can customize the color and rotation speed of the electric field by using slider.
+- You can customize the color and rotation speed of the electric magnetic field by using slider.

 ---